fjwright/Run-REDUCE-0/UserGuide.md

 as necessary, and then click on the `Send Input` button, which sends the input to REDUCE and echos it in the top pane.
 This clears the input editor, but you can scroll through the previous input using the `Earlier Input` and `Later Input` buttons.
-Previous input recalled into the input editor can be edited as necessary and then sent to REDUCE.
+You can edit previous input recalled into the input editor as necessary and then send it to REDUCE.
 Input can be multi-line, in which case Run-REDUCE processes all the lines together.